A Customer Relationship Management (CRM) system provides a central place where businesses can manage customer and prospect data.

 If your business has an advanced need for sophisticated lead analytics and reporting, then Salesforce has a competitive edge.
 It’s also worth noting that in terms of exporting, Salesforce is again more advanced in this department.
 With HubSpot there are some clever features around exporting their dashboards to PDFs or PowerPoint, but Excel exports in certain areas are lacking, or difficult to get all of the data you need.

 Salesforce markets its product as ‘the most customisable CRM’.
-HubSpot can also be customised for your business’ processes and structure, as well as offering an Open API, but is likely not too customizable to the same extent as Salesforce.
+HubSpot can also be customised for your business’ processes and structure, as well as offering an Open API, but is likely not too customisable to the same extent as Salesforce.

 With Salesforce, you can customise each of the standard tabs and types of records, including adding custom fields and setting page layouts.
 You can also customise the search, tagging, and user interface options for your business.